-The development of cybersecurity capacities at national level can be seen as a result of the eyeopening events of the late 2000s, in particular, the cyber-attack on Estonia in 2007, the Stuxnet virus attack on Iranian nuclear facilities discovered in 2010, and the ongoing espionage threats especially between the USA and China.
-Cybersecurity has risen to the top of the United Nations diplomatic agenda, as well as of regional organisations and multilateral forums such as the Organization for Security and Co-operation in Europe (OSCE), OECD, and the G20.
+The development of cybersecurity capacities at national level can be seen as a result of the eye-opening events of the late 2000s, in particular, the cyber-attack on Estonia in 2007, the Stuxnet virus attack on Iranian nuclear facilities discovered in 2010, and the ongoing espionage threats especially between the USA and China.
+Cybersecurity has risen to the top of the United Nations diplomatic agenda, as well as of regional organisations and multilateral forums such as the Organization for Security and Co-operation in Europe (OSCE), OECD, and the Group of Twenty major economies (G20).
 The importance of capacity building and the cooperation of government with industry and expert communities is emphasised in a number of political documents, which gives wind to national strategic initiatives.